Dyche raises Everton record to spark fightback

 Everton led 2-1 at the break as Richarlison scored twice from the penalty spot to cancel out a Nathan Collins opener for Burnley.

-But following his team talk, Dyche's side equalised through Jay Rodriguez, before Cornet capitalised on mistakes from Jordan Pickford and Ben Godfrey in the build-up.
+But following his team talk, Dyche's side equalised through Jay Rodriguez, before Cornet capitalised on mistakes from Jordan Pickford and Ben Godfrey in the build-up to score the winner.

-Dyche added: "I said at half-time, 'I'm not sure these know how to win a game, lads, away from home particularly'.

-"The mentality is hard, I've been down there, I know what it's like.
-Every season there has been tough patches."

 It was only Burnley's fourth league win of the season, but they are just one place behind Everton, who have not earned a point on their travels since 16 December at Chelsea - and last won away at Brighton in August.